 5. Other Costs: Maintenance, Training, and Support

-The last but often forgotten cost component of a data warehouse is related to the maintenance, training, support (both technical and non-technical), and upgrades.
+A data warehouse’s last but often forgotten cost component relates to maintenance, training, support (both technical and non-technical), and upgrades.
 In most cases, you have three options to manage these other costs:

 - Hire an internal team that can handle maintenance, support, and training for the data warehouse.